Flexible Spending Accounts

 Remember, eligible expenses must be incurred during the plan year (July 1 through June 30).
 Then there is a limited MCAP and DCAP "Run-Out Period" from July 1 through September 30: this 90 day period allowed you to use up remaining funds for eligible expenses that you incurred during the previous plan year.

-- DCAP: The carryover provision does not apply to DCAP accounts.
-Any unused DCAP balance remaining after the run-out period will be forfeited.
+- DCAP: The rollover provision does not apply to DCAP accounts.
+Any unused DCAP balance remaining after the run-out period will be forfeited, per IRS regulations.